Mark Stock (American football)

-Mark Anthony Stock (born April 27, 1966) is a former American football wide receiver in the National Football League (NFL) for the Pittsburgh Steelers, the Washington Redskins, and the Indianapolis Colts.
+Mark Anthony Stock (born April 27, 1966) is an American former professional football wide receiver in the National Football League (NFL) for the Pittsburgh Steelers, Washington Redskins, and Indianapolis Colts.
+He was selected by the Steelers in the sixth round of the 1989 NFL draft with the 144th overall pick.
 He also spent a year in the World League of American Football (WLAF) with the World Champions Sacramento Surge and a year in the Canadian Football League (CFL) with the San Antonio Texans.
 He was a 1988 graduate of Virginia Military Institute and a commissioned officer with the U.S. Army where he spent time on active duty during Operation Desert Storm.

-Currently Stock is an Owner and Realtor at Mark Stock Real Estate Experts with RE/MAX in Northern Virginia.